 The case against Chevron was filed by several of the Ilaje victims of the Parabe incident, including Larry Bowoto, Bola Oyinbo, and the family of Arolika Irowarinun.
 The case, known as Bowoto v.
-Chevron, has been litigated in federal court in San Francisco.81 The plaintiffs have sued under the Alien Tort Statute as well as bringing claims such as wrongful death, assault, battery, and negligence.
+Chevron, has been litigated in federal court in San Francisco.
+81 The plaintiffs have sued under the Alien Tort Statute as well as bringing claims such as wrongful death, assault, battery, and negligence.

-Chevron has never taken any responsibility for the deaths and injuries at Parabe.
-Instead, Chevron's CEO has called Larry Bowoto a "criminal"82 and its lawyers have likened the protestors to terrorists,83 despite the fact that Chevron's own documents show that they knew the protesters were unarmed, that the situation on the Parabe platform was calm, and that there were Nigerian military personnel on board the platform during the entire protest.
-In a recent ruling the U.S. District Court judge found that Mr. Bowoto had presented evidence that Chevron Nigeria's personnel "were directly involved" in the Parabe attack, transporting the soldiers to the attack site, despite knowing that they were "prone to use excessive force."84 The Court concluded that the evidence could allow a jury to find not only that Chevron Nigeria assisted the soldiers knowing that they would attack the protesters, but also that Chevron Nigeria actually agreed to the military's plan.85
+Chevron's CEO has called Larry Bowoto a "criminal" and its lawyers have likened the protestors to terrorists, 3 despite the fact that Chevron's own documents show that they knew the protesters were unarmed, that the situation on the Parabe platform was calm, and that there were Nigerian military personnel on board the platform during the entire protest.
+In a recent ruling the U.S. District Court judge found that Mr. Bowoto had presented evidence that Chevron Nigeria's personnel "were directly involved" in the Parabe attack, transporting the soldiers to the attack site, despite knowing that they were "prone to use excessive force."
+The Court concluded that the evidence could allow a jury to find not only that Chevron Nigeria assisted the soldiers knowing that they would attack the protesters, but also that Chevron Nigeria actually agreed to the military's plan.
+85